NickolasBoyer/willwillems/README.md

 I am not sure, I love doubt, most people are too sure about things, strong opinions held loosely, I love that.

-I am a work in progress, I love to take on ambitious projects that venture into area’s I’m unfamiliar with.
-I’m really interested in the intersection of web technologies with other areas such as sociology-anthropology and music.
+I am a work in progress, I love to take on ambitious projects that venture into areas I’m unfamiliar with.
+I’m really interested in the intersection of web technologies with other fields such as sociology/anthropology and music.

 I love a challenge, I try to steer towards discomfort.
 It’s not about what pleasures you want in your live it’s about what kind of struggles you want.